What is Electric Choice?

 Who should I call if I have a power failure?
 Who will restore my electric service?

 DTE Electric will continue to own and operate the distribution system and will continue to be responsible for trimming trees, restoring power, and maintaining overhead and underground wires.
-Customers should continue to report outages or other service problems by calling DTE Electric at 800.477.4747.
+Customers should continue to report outages or other service problems in our Outage Center.

 What does “Return to Full Service” mean?